shanemcfadden/shanemcfadden.github.io/src/markdown/about-me.md

 taken a computer science course in school, but I was always fascinated by the idea of being able to build a webpage or automate a task by writing a few lines of code.
-Fueled by a rabid curiosity and a love of learning, I took online courses in HTML, CSS, and Javascript on Skillshare and Udemy.
+Fueled by a rabid curiosity and a love of learning, I took online courses in HTML, CSS, and JavaScript on Skillshare and Udemy.
 That led to more coursework in data structures, algorithms, and back-end technologies.
 After months of absorbing information from step-by-step classes, I decided to put my skills to the test and begin making my own